Home/Building Blocks/Hallucination Detection

 Benchmarks and Evaluation

-Standard datasets and metrics for measuring hallucination rates.
+Standard datasets and metrics for measuring hallucination rates, with top model scores from published results.

 Mitigation Strategies